frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/ascii-picture.rst

 Algorithm
 ---------
 I remembered an algorithm which I have seen during a computer vision course.
-Which computed the average intensity of a section in the picture and then matched it to a character with the same intentsity.
+Which computed the average intensity of a segment in the picture and then matched it to a character with the same intensity.

-I used the Python package Pillow (which is an python implementation of PIL) for most of the image processing tools.
+I used the Python package Pillow (which is an python implementation of PIL) for most of the image processing tasks.

 Preprocessing the Image
 -----------------------
-The box on my webpage is 220x220 pixels.
-So I cropped the image to a square so that it mathes the shape.
+The identity box on my website is 220x220 pixels.
+The first step would be to crop the image to a square.

 .. code-block:: python